-Google’s move of protecting the credit rights of images displayed has been well received by professional photographers and image shareholders.
+Google’s move to protect the credit rights of images displayed has been well received by professional photographers and image shareholders.
 It has been revealed by the internet giant that from now on it will include creator and credit metadata in photos it displays on Google Images, and also add copyright notice metadata in the coming weeks.
 This means that visitors can view information about the photographer and the right-holder.

 Google’s initiative is a part of a collaboration between Google, photo industry consortium CEPIC, and IPTC, the global technical standards body for the news media.

 To access Google Image rights metadata, you have to hit the three little dots displayed on each image, click “image credits,” and a little pop-up box will provide the necessary information.
 This move can more efficiently protect image copyright and licensing information.

 Previously, Google has been criticized by agencies and photographers such as Getty for scraping images from the original source and displaying them in high-resolution format rather than as thumbnails.